TALK TO SALES+44 7852 546967

 Payroll

 Salaries in Estonia must be paid at least once per month, unless otherwise agreed in the employment contract.
 Employers are required to provide a detailed payslip with each payment, outlining the gross salary, deductions, and net amount received.
+Salaries are calculated based on the working days within the month, and employees are typically paid over a period of 12 months.

 Salary payment deadline: On the last working day of each month.